ArcanaFramework/arcana/docs/source/data_model.rst

 instructions on how to specify new file formats and converters between them.

-As with data stores, file formats are specified in the CLI by *<module-path>:<class-name>*, e.g. ``arcana.common.data:Text``.
+As with data stores, file formats are specified in the CLI by *<module-path>:<class-name>*, e.g. ``arcana.dirtree.data:Text``.
 However, if the datatype is in a submodule of ``arcana.data.types`` then that prefix can be dropped for convenience, e.g. ``common:Text``.